 Besides the 1% difference in filtration, there are some small differences in other factors.

 - For example, the standards require N95 masks to be somewhat easier to breathe out of (“exhalation resistance”).
+But this doesn’t always mean they are more breathable than KF94.

 - Korean masks are required to test for “CO2 clearance,” which prevents CO2 from building up inside the mask.
 In contrast, N95 masks don’t have this requirement.